hadron-sclang/hadron/doc/Hadron-Requirements.md

 ### Core Components

-Hadron's modularity encourages keeping the majority of code written in SC language and in separate modules.
+Hadron's modularity and speed encourages keeping the majority of code written in SC language and in separate modules.
 But some things are fundamental to the language and should be destributed in the core.
 Here is a list of those items:

  * Primitive data types: `int`, `char`, `string`, `symbol`, `float`, `bool`
  * Fundamental data structures: `Array`, `List`, `Dictionary`, `IdentityDictionary`